dpc-sdp/ripple/docs/content/design-system/5.components/pagination.md

 ---
 title: Pagination
-description: Pagination helps users navigate forwards and backwards through content.
+description: The Pagination component divides your content across more than one page into smaller lists to help users navigate forward and backwards.
 layout: page
 label: Core

 ---

 ## Usage

+Use pagination to help users navigate forwards and backwards through your content.

 Pagination breaks down content, making it more concise and less overwhelming.
 It does this by dividing your content across more than one page and into smaller lists.
 This makes it easier for users to find what they need.